The state of healthcare today

 Time and again, we hear about these egregious examples of exploitation and greed in our health care.
 I agree that the system is riddled with loopholes and perverse incentives that drive costs up while depriving patients of optimal care.
 However, most of these shortcomings are products of government interference—not the private sector.
 Liberating the free market of the burden of regulation and special interests is the key to fixing American health care.

 Let’s take a look at a few examples.
 Firstly, the pharmaceutical companies mentioned above are able to hike up prices because they constitute a government-created monopoly.
-Although there seem to be many pharma companies, when you look at any individual class of drugs, there are few, if not only one, competitors in production.
+Although there seem to be many pharmaceutical companies, when you look at any individual class of drugs, there are few, if not only one, competitors in production.
 Patents, enforced by the federal government, give companies sole ownership of a drug for, on average, twenty years!

 Patents and new product development